detail on la Sagrada familia

 Despite the fact that I’d walked past it many many times, I had no idea what to expect from the inside of La Sagrada Família.
 But I was well and truly blown away.
 Even whilst surrounded by the crazy numbers of other visitors who entered at the same time as me.

-Gaudí wanted the cavernous space to feel like a forest, each pillar stretching right up from the ground to the sky, ‘connecting the earth and the heavens.’
+Gaudí wanted the cavernous space to feel like a forest, with each pillar stretching right up from the ground to the sky, ‘connecting the earth and the heavens.’
 Colourful stained glass panels let natural light flood into the central nave, and it’s altogether quite a marvellous sight.

 Gaudí might have had the intention of creating a forest, but I felt like I was inside the shell of a gargantuan insect, with the stained glass windows like the wings of a multicoloured dragonfly.